jonathanlurie/basemapkit/readme.md

 });
 ```

-If using a traditional `tile.json` and `z/x/y` tiles instead of range-requesting a `.pmtiles` file, then replace the option `pmtiles` by `tilejson`, as in the example below:
+If using a traditional `tile.json` and `z/x/y` tiles instead of http-range-requesting a `pmtiles` file, then replace the option `pmtiles` by `tilejson`, as in the example below:
 ```ts
 const style = getStyle(
 // One of the main syle: